phatt-23/POS-Obsidian/POS/OSI RM 1-3/Media.md

 | Cat7a | 1 Ghz           |                                           | used for 40G / 100G Ethernet                                                                           |
 | Cat8  | 2 GHz           | 25GBase-T, 40GBase-T                      | 35m maximum length, used in data centers                                                               |
 - pairs used per Ethernet type:
-	- GigabitEthernet connection (1 Gbps) uses all 4 pairs
+	- GigabitEthernet connection (1 Gbps, 1000Base-T and up) uses all 4 pairs
-	- FastEthernet connection (100 Mbps) uses only 2 pairs
+	- FastEthernet connection (100 Mbps, 100Base-T) uses only 2 pairs
+	- 1000Base-T upwards require all four pairs while all below require only two
 #### Optical Fiber
 [more info](https://www.thefoa.org/tech/ref/basic/fiber.html)
 - very high transfer rate (tens of Gbps, high bandwidth) and reachable distance
 - resilient against noise and eavesdroping (signal tapping)
 - works in:
-	- singlemode - small core diameter, one beam of light
+	- singlemode - small core diameter, one beam of light, light is guided along the whole cable
-	- multimode - larger core diameter, multiple beams
+	- multimode - larger core diameter, multiple beams, light is reflected against the inner bounderies of the core
 		- numerical aperture - range of angles over which the system can accept the light
 - limitations:
 	- only 2-level data encoding - light and dark
 	- the materials used (their Snell's index) in combinations with the light reflecting can cause dispersion -> causes deformation